spec-framework/documentation/book.md

-Note that it is a bad habit to hardcode the size of the widgets\.
-Methods are available on  *ComposableModel* providing some default size like the width of a button\.
-If one wants to use his or her own widget size, he or she should not forget to take in account the current font size\.
+Note that it is a bad habit to hardcode the size of the widgets\.Methods are available on *ComposableModel* providing some default size like the width of a button\.If one wants to use his or her own widget size, he or she should not forget to take in account the current font size\.

 ---

 <a name="layout_percentage"></a>
-It is also possible to specify the percentage of the container a widget should occupy\.
-This way the widget size will change accordingly when the window is resized by example\.
-To do so, the four sides of a widget can be specified as shown in the example  [1\.8\. ](#ex_layout_proportional)\.
+It is also possible to specify the percentage of the container a widget should occupy\.This way the widget size will change accordingly when the window is resized by example\.To do so, the four sides of a widget can be specified as shown in the example [1\.8\. ](#ex_layout_proportional)\.